Víctor Quiñones: Early life

 Quiñones' mother was the owner of a hotel in San Juan where wrestlers stayed in Puerto Rico and his stepfather was a lawyer and politician and they raised him to be savvy and entrepreneurial.
 Being bilingual, he became an asset to the Puerto Rican wrestling office at a young age of 13, helping out Gorilla Monsoon and others when they came to the island.
 After his mother died, Quiñones moved to the United States in 1979, where he lived with Gorilla Monsoon until 1984.
 In 1984, Quiñones bought a quarter interest from Gorilla Monsoon in the World Wrestling Council.

 Professional wrestling career

 World Wrestling Council (1984–1996)

-In 1984 Víctor Quiñones bought a quarter interest in the World Wrestling Council from Gorilla Monsoon.
-He Worked as booker, agent and referee.
+In 1984, Víctor Quiñones bought a quarter interest in the World Wrestling Council from Gorilla Monsoon.
+He worked as a booker, agent, and referee.

-In July 1988 when Bruiser Brody was stabbed in Puerto Rico, Quiñones had to call a radio station, to broadcast that they needed an ambulance urgently and a local ambulance driver heard the call over the radio at a local restaurant and made his way to the scene.
+In July 1988, when Bruiser Brody was stabbed in Puerto Rico, Quiñones had to call a radio station to broadcast that they needed an ambulance urgently and a local ambulance driver heard the call over the radio at a local restaurant and made his way to the scene.